UMWEDU/umw-finaid-sync/_pages/eligibility.md

 ID: 31
 post_title: Financial Aid Eligibility
 author: Emily
-post_date: 2016-02-16 13:28:23
 post_excerpt: ""
 layout: page
 permalink: >
   http://www.umw.edu/financialaid/eligibility/
 published: true
-wpcf-home-page-grid-inclusion:
-  - "0"
+post_date: 2016-02-16 13:28:23
 ---
 <h2>Citizenship Status</h2>
 Federal Student Aid (Direct Student Loans, Parent Plus Loans, Pell Grant, etc.) are available to U.S. Citizens, and eligible noncitizens.
 Eligible noncitizens must meet one of the below qualifications:

 1. You are a
 <ul>
  	<li>U.S. national (includes natives of American Samoa or Swains Island) or</li>
  	<li><a href="http://www.uscis.gov/greencard">U.S. permanent resident</a> with a Form I-551, I-151, or I-551C (Permanent Resident Card, Resident Alien Card, or Alien Registration Receipt Card), also known as a "green card."</li>
 </ul>
 2. You have an <a href="https://help.cbp.gov/app/answers/detail/a_id/880/%7E/definition-of-an-i-94">Arrival-Departure Record (I-94)</a> from U.S. Citizen and Immigration Services (USCIS) showing*
 <ul>
  	<li>“Refugee,”</li>
  	<li>“Asylum Granted,”</li>
  	<li>“Cuban-Haitian Entrant,”</li>
  	<li>“Conditional Entrant” (valid only if issued before April 1, 1980), or</li>
  	<li>“Parolee” (you must be paroled for at least one year, and you must be able to provide evidence from the USCIS that you are in the United States for other than a temporary purpose with the intention of becoming a U.S. citizen or permanent resident).</li>
 </ul>
 3. You hold a T nonimmigrant status ("<a href="http://travel.state.gov/content/visas/english/other/human-trafficking.html">T-visa</a>") (for victims of human trafficking) or your parent holds a <a href="http://travel.state.gov/content/visas/english/other/human-trafficking.html">T-1 nonimmigrant status</a>.
 Your college or career school’s financial aid office will ask to see your visa and/or certification letter from the U.S. Department of Health and Human Services.*